Machine-Learning-Guided Insights into Solid-Electrolyte Interphase Conductivity: Are Amorphous Lithium Fluorophosphates the Key?

 As shown in Table~\ref{tab:summary}, \ce{LiPO2F2} exhibits a relatively low amorphization energy ($\Delta E_{\text{pot}}$) of 30 meV/atom.
 This value is approximately half that of \ce{Li2CO3} (64 meV/atom) and significantly lower than that for LiF (95 meV/atom) and \ce{Li2O} (124 meV/atom).
 This low energy cost suggests that amorphization is more thermodynamically accessible for \ce{LiPO2F2} than for the other components.
 This finding is consistent with the experimentally observed SEI morphology: components with high amorphization penalties (LiF, \ce{Li2O}, \ce{Li2CO3}) form nanocrystallites embedded within the amorphous matrix \cite{li_atomic_2017, Han2021_cryoTEM}.

-\textit{Intrinsic Li-ion Diffusivity:} Following equilibration, production MD simulations were performed to analyze the Li$^+$ diffusion dynamics.
+\textit{Intrinsic Li-ion diffusivity:} Following equilibration, production MD simulations were performed to analyze the Li$^+$ diffusion dynamics.
 Li diffusivity at each temperature was calculated from the mean-squared displacement (MSD) of atomic trajectories, and the activation energy ($E_a$) for diffusion was extracted by fitting the results to the Arrhenius equation (Figure \ref{fig:diff_LiPOF}d) \cite{He_Zhu_Epstein_Mo_2018}.
 Because statistically significant Li-ion hopping events were rare at room temperature, the diffusivity value for the amorphous phase at 300 K (unfilled dot) was determined by extrapolation from the high-temperature data.

 Crystalline \ce{LiPO2F2} exhibits a steep Arrhenius slope (red dashed line in Figure~\ref{fig:diff_LiPOF}d), corresponding to a high activation energy for Li diffusion ($E_a = 1.13 \pm 0.21$~eV).
 This substantial energy barrier effectively prevents interstitial Li migration at lower temperatures; indeed, no statistically significant hopping events were observed in our MD simulations until the structure exhibits pronounced thermal disorder above 800 K. In contrast, amorphous \ce{LiPO2F2} demonstrates markedly different transport behavior, characterized by a significantly lower activation energy ($E_a=0.40 \pm 0.01$~eV).
+It is worth noting that a 60 meV change in activation energy corresponds to roughly an order of magnitude difference in Arrhenius diffusivity at room temperature.
 This results in a projected room-temperature ($T=300$~K) calculated ionic conductivity of $\sigma^{\text{calc}}_{\text{Li}} \approx 0.18$~mS cm$^{-1}$.

 To understand the atomistic origin of the enhanced conductivity in amorphous \ce{LiPO2F2}, we analyzed the density of atomic states (DOAS) \cite{Wang2023_frustration}, which maps the distribution of site energies experienced by Li ions.
 As shown in Figure \ref{fig:DOAS}a, the Li site energy landscape in the crystalline phase (blue histogram) is characterized by a narrow distribution, indicating that Li ions occupy well-defined, deep potential wells.
 High ionic conductivity requires a broadened energy landscape where the energy cost for an ion to move between adjacent sites is minimal and can be overcome by thermal energy \cite{zeng_high-entropy_2022}.
 The DOAS analysis of amorphous \ce{LiPO2F2} (orange histogram) clearly shows that amorphization significantly broadens this landscape, creating a continuous network of energetically accessible sites.
 This flattened energy profile rationalizes the dramatically lower activation energy and higher Li diffusivity observed in the amorphous phase.